 MicroTube Spine Surgery - Neurogenic Claudication

 Injury

-Trauma secondary to collision or fall has the potential to disrupt the spinal anatomy.
+Trauma secondary to collision or fall can potentially disrupt the spinal anatomy.
 Injury can either exacerbate existing degenerative conditions or directly produce symptoms.

 The facet joints tend to wear down as you age.
-The joint degeneration can minimize the space available for adjacent nerve roots.
-It might also cause the vertebrae to rub against each other.
+The joint degeneration can minimize the space available for adjacent nerve roots and may cause the vertebrae to rub against each other.

+MicroTube Spine Surgery - Neurogenic Claudication